Finding Books at the King Library

 In WorldCat, you can search the collections of nearly 17,000 libraries worldwide to find a library that has the item you're looking for.

-You can borrow items through Link+ that are not available at the San José Public Library (SJPL) using your SJPL card.
+Using your San Jose Public Library card, borrow items that are not available at the San José Public Library (SJPL) through Link+

-Check out what other Bay Area and California libraries have to offer.
+Borrowing from Other Libraries: Scroll to the bottom of the page to see what other Bay Area and California libraries offer.
 Select a library's website to find a phone number to call for assistance or search the library's catalog yourself.